rust-lang/this-week-in-rust/content/2020-06-02-this-week-in-rust.md

 *This Week in Rust* is openly developed [on GitHub](https://github.com/cmr/this-week-in-rust).
 If you find any errors in this week's issue, [please submit a PR](https://github.com/cmr/this-week-in-rust/pulls).

+There is no *This Week in Rust* podcast this week, next week's episode will cover both this week and next week.

 # We Stand With You

 Since our previous issue, there has been a lot of news about the civil